prelert/engine-java/README.md

         }
     });

-Now the first bucket in the list has the largest anomaly score, find the Id of that bucket and
+Now the first bucket in the list has the largest anomaly score, find the ID of that
+bucket:

     if (allBuckets.size() > 0)
     {